tawsifkhan/MMathProject/README.md

 Using the FEM Files:

 The FEM files can be used to numerically solve wave equations.
-You will have to change the final discrete equation.
+The final discrete equation might need some changes.
 The mass and stiffness matrices are constructed independently.
-The reconstruction and projection of functions are also indepent.
+The reconstruction and projection of functions are also independent.
 The only changes need to be made in order to solve a different equation is in the femShallow___.m files.

 Using the State Estimation Files: